coolstation/coolstation/.github/DEV_GUIDE.md

 **Git:** The version control system we are using.
 It lets many people synchronize their versions of a codebase, review and merge each others' changes.

 **Repo:** Short for Repository.
-Contains all the Goonstation code, assets, commits, and other info.
+Contains all the Coolstation code, assets, commits, and other info.
 This is what you see at https://github.com/coolstation/coolstation.

 **Fork:** A copy of the repo that belongs to you.
 It is not synced with the main repo, so you can make changes to it without affecting the main repo, and vice versa.